 Then, fitting the observed light curves of the eclipsed bursts can constrain the position and size of the emitting fireball.

-We fit the light curves of the four selected bursts, assuming an intrinsically steady fireball, as shown by the dashed lines in Figure \ref{fig:lc_each_eclipsed}, with the corresponding posterior distributions shown in Figure \ref{fig:eclipse_pos}.
+With this model, we fit the light curves of the four eclipsed bursts, assuming an intrinsically steady fireball, as shown by the dashed lines in Figure \ref{fig:lc_each_eclipsed}, with the corresponding posterior distributions shown in Figure \ref{fig:eclipse_pos}.
 The corresponding parameter values with errors are listed in Table \ref{tab:elc_results}.
-In calculations, the intrinsic radii of the fireballs are taken beforehand according to the spectral fittings.
+In the calculations, the intrinsic radii of the fireballs are taken from the spectral fits.
 The viewing angles derived from the four eclipsed bursts are found to be all concentrated around a common value \footnote{The common value is estimated from the mean of individual posteriors and includes uncertainties,

-where $\bar{\chi}_{i=\mathrm{B,...E}}$ and $\sigma_{i}^2$ is the posterior mean and variance of $i$-th burst, respectively.} of $\bar{\chi} = 17^\circ \pm 10^\circ$, as shown in Figure \ref{fig:dist_chi}, indicating the self-consistency of our modeling.
-It is further established that the pulsar (neutron star) viewing angle can be determined through a novel eclipse-based method, in contrast to the conventional rotating vector model which relies on radio polarization measurements.
-The results further show that $d\gg R_{\mathrm{ns}}$ and $d\gg l$, which indicate the emitted fireballs of these bursts are far away from but do not adhere to the magnetar's surface.
+where $\bar{\chi}_{i=\mathrm{B,...E}}$ and $\sigma_{i}^2$ is the posterior mean and variance of the $i$th burst, respectively.} of $\bar{\chi} = 17^\circ \pm 10^\circ$, as shown in Figure \ref{fig:dist_chi}, indicating the self-consistency of our modeling.
+We stress that the pulsar (neutron star) viewing angle can be determined through this novel eclipse-based method, in contrast to the conventional rotating vector model that relies on radio polarization measurements.
+The derived values of the parameter $\xi$ are relatively large, because they are only for those fireballs located at the opposite side of the observer that would be eclipsed by the magnetar itself.
+Our results further show that $d\gg R_{\mathrm{ns}}$ and $d\gg l$, which indicate that the emitted fireballs of these bursts are far away from but do not adhere to the magnetar's surface.
 This is consistent with the implication of the CRSFs.
 Finally, the distance $d$ is much smaller than the radius of the light cylinder as $R_{\rm LC}=cP/2\pi=1.5\times10^5$ km, suggesting that the fireballs are located deep in the magnetosphere.